ComplexityGarage/Scanning-Tunnelling-Microscope-DIY/README.md

 # Authors
 - Paweł Chmolewski
 # Description of the project
-Scanning tunneling microscope is a tool capable of imaging surfaces with atomic resolution in the air.
+Scanning tunneling microscope is a tool capable of imaging conductive surfaces with atomic resolution in the air.
 The STM is based on concept of quantum tunneling effect.

 This type of microscope works in two operating modes:
 - Constant height mode